-Making the decision to free roam your chickens has benefits for you and your flock, but there are also risks to consider.
+Making the decision to free-roam your chickens has benefits for you and your flock, but there are also risks to consider.

 Wondering how big a chore it would be to have a few chickens?
 Maybe you already have a backyard flock and find them a bit overwhelming to care for.
 Truth is, I think we’re all a little guilty of fussing over our birds more than we need to.
 We worry about predators and try to keep them safe by locking them up in a coop, then, watch them unhappily pace their walls of confinement.

 If you don’t have the free roaming option, then a coop is going to require some work on your part.
 Even just a couple hens are dirty, and after just a few days the coop will need to be cleaned.
 Coops can be hot in the summer and freezing cold in winter.
-Cleaning the coop, feeding, watering, and picking eggs probably isn’t going to make your list of favorite things to do in inclement weather.
+Cleaning the coop, feeding, watering, and picking eggs probably aren’t going to make your list of favorite things to do in inclement weather.

 Chickens are actually pretty smart, they managed to find food, shelter, and are capable of hiding from danger.
-They huddle together to stay warm in the winter, and are smart enough to dig holes in the dirt to stay cool during the summer months.
+They huddle together to stay warm in the winter and are smart enough to dig holes in the dirt to stay cool during the summer months.

-I provide a safe place for my flock at night, and enjoy watching my chickens enjoy their freedom during the day.
+I provide a safe place for my flock at night and enjoy watching my chickens enjoy their freedom during the day.